Good Samaritans jump in to help after driver slams into pedestrian

-WASHINGTON HEIGHTS, Manhattan (WABC) -- A security camera was recording as the out-of-control driver slammed into a pedestrian.
+WASHINGTON HEIGHTS, Manhattan (WABC) -- A security camera was recording as an out-of-control driver slammed into a pedestrian.
 Then, moments later, eyewitnesses jumped in to help before the driver got away.

+The man tried to avoid the SUV, but it was going too fast.

-Anna Carroll was in her 8th floor apartment and heard it all the way up.
-She came running down.
+Anna Carroll was in her 8th-floor apartment and heard it all the way upstairs.
+She immediately ran outside.

 ALSO READ | Good Samaritans pull car off victim after pedestrian struck in NYC